openstax/cnx-recipes/css-assessment/instructions.md

 PrinceXML installation documentation can be found [here](https://www.princexml.com/doc/installing/).

-And instruction on how to generate a styled PDF using PrinceXML can be found [here](https://www.princexml.com/doc/command-line/).
+And instructions on how to generate a styled PDF using PrinceXML can be found [here](https://www.princexml.com/doc/command-line/).

+Fork this repo, `cnx-recipes`.

-When you are finished with the assement and have push your changes to your forked repository, email BrittanyJ at bj20@rice.edu with a link to the repo.
+When you are finished with the assement and have pushed your changes to your forked repository, email BrittanyJ at bj20@rice.edu with a link to the repo.

 ### Tips
 - Use your web browser and dev tools inspector during developement as you normally would but keep in mind that your final output is the PDF, not the web.